republic-of-almost/mono/lib/nil/include/nil/readme.md

 # Nil Interface

-Nil is not meant to be a fancy API, it should be considered just the data layer for which first and third parties can tap into, prototype on etc.
+Nil is not meant to be a fancy API, it should be considered just the data layer for which first and third parties can tap into, prototype on, and if an API on top.

 ## Design Goals